BarryDigby/barrydigby.github.io/Week_1/Nextflow.md

 # Channels {#channel}
 In nextflow files are passed to each process via channels.

-In the previous example we created the channel `reads_ch` by specifying `Channel.fromPath()`.
+In the previous example we created the channel `reads_ch` by specifying `Channel.fromFilePairs()`.
 The channel now contains each file matching the glob pattern `*.fastq.gz` in the directory given by `params.reads`.

 We will use the `read_ch` to provide the `FastQC` process the raw data, collect the files prodcued from FastQC and pass them to MultiQC.